Earlier this year, EggHeadCafe hired an agency to review the entire site. It had

 We've identified via Google Webmaster Tools that our listing pages (and their myriad of different filter options) have created

 millions of urls that are indexed.
-In previous years, this really didn't have
+In previous years, this really didn't

-at all by using a meta tag for no index.
+the listing pages at all by using a meta tag for no index.

 Improve Url SEO Optimization